 The best I could see is this B Complex from Now Foods.
-What I liked was that it had a nice dose of Lipoic acid and a little CoQ10 and even 60 mg of one of my fave forms of vitamin C – magnesium ascorbate on top of a good B complex.
+What I liked was that it had a nice dose of CoQ10 and even 60 mg of one of my fave forms of vitamin C – magnesium ascorbate on top of a good B complex.

-And the vitamins are in an activated enzyme form that allows them to be useed more easily by your body.
+And the vitamins are in an activated enzyme form that allows them to be used more easily by your body.

 All in a vegetarian and vegan tablet.

 OK, you want a capsule because you don’t like tablets?